cpockrandt/PhyloCSFpp/README.rst

 If you find our implementation useful and use it in your work, please consider citing it:

-    Christopher Pockrandt, Martin Steinegger, Steven Salzberg. **PhyloCSF++: A fast and user-friendly implementation of PhyloCSF with annotation tools**. `bioRxiv`_, 2021.
+    Christopher Pockrandt, Martin Steinegger, Steven Salzberg. **PhyloCSF++: A fast and user-friendly implementation of PhyloCSF with annotation tools**. `Bioinformatics`_, 2021.

 Please also consider citing the original method papers: